Ayushman-500/MiniClassroom/Readme.md

+# Mini Classroom

+We have designed and implemented a simple command line based tool (Mini-Classroom) using clients and server that mimics the necessary functionalities and features of a google classroom. <br>

 ## To Run the project
 cd to the directory which has the server.py and client.py <br>
 Server Terminal: python3 server.py server_ip <br>